uPortal-Attic/uportal-home/docs/expanded.md

 ![expanded mode widgets](./img/expanded-mode.png)

-There are a number of different [widget types](widgets.md) pictured in the image above, but all of them contain the following features/information:
+Several [widget types](widgets.md) are pictured in the image above.
+All of them demonstrate:

 * Configurable title text (across the top of each tile)
 * Configurable launch text (across the bottom of each tile)